 What’s your Goal?

 Happy New Year!
-It’s 2016 and one of the first questions is “did you make a new year’s resolution?”
+One of the first questions each new year is “did you make a new year’s resolution?”
 I firmly believe in periodically reflecting, learning and moving forward with renewed energy.
-Whether it’s January, summer vacation, a birthday, anniversary or new school year, let’s use new beginnings to renew and regroup.
-I prefer the word goal instead of resolution.
-A resolution is a firm declaration of a decision, which in turn creates goals.
+Whether it’s January, summer vacation, a birthday, anniversary, or new school year, let’s use new beginnings to renew and regroup.
+I prefer the word goal instead of resolution as it creates something to work towards daily.
+So, what’s your goal?

-Wellness GoalWhat are your 2016 goals?
-Is wellness and specifically mind and memory wellness included?
+Is wellness and specifically mind and memory wellness included in any of your goals this year?
 Whatever the goal, it’s important to ask, “am I really going to do this”?
 Are we resolute: determined, steadfast and undaunted?
 Making goals is important, but unless we truly commit, new goals will quickly fall like needles off a dry Christmas tree.

 So, are you going to (fill in your goal here)?